-Evaluation Results Data from the first phase of speed limit changes in Auckland shows a 30% reduction in deaths and a 20% reduction in serious injuries4 in the 24 months after safer speeds were introduced in June 2020.
+Safe speeds are vital to achieving our transport vision The evidence is clear that safe speeds save lives Data from the first phase of speed limit changes in Auckland shows a 30% reduction in deaths and a 20% reduction in serious injuries4 in the 24 months after safer speeds were introduced in June 2020.
 In comparison, across Auckland roads where speed limits were unchanged, road deaths increased by 9% in the same period.
 4 https://at.govt.nz/media/1990901/aukland-transport-report-24-month-safe-speeds-tranche-1-monitoring.pdf Change in annual road deaths and serious injuries on Auckland roads where speeds were lowered in June 2020

 The cost of the alternatives The cost of doing nothing If we do nothing, over the next five years one in two Aucklanders will be personally connected to someone seriously injured or killed on our roads based on assumptions that on average we each know at least 100 other Aucklanders and that current rates of road harm continue.5 The monetary costs of making roads safer for higher speeds Urban roads There are approximately 5,600 km of urban roads in Auckland.
-To upgrade the safety of 2,000 km of our busiest urban roads without speed reductions would cost between \$14 and \$26 billion. or about \$23,000 to \$43,000 per Auckland ratepayer.6 2.000km of urban arterial = 514b - \$26b upgrades Rural roads Installing wire rope barriers to prevent head-on and run-off-road crashes on the region's rural network would cost up to \$20 billion.
+To upgrade the safety of 2.000 km of our busiest urban roads without speed reductions would cost between \$14 and \$26 billion, or about \$23,000 to \$43,000 per Auckland ratepayer.6 2.000km of 514b - \$26b urban arterial upgrades Rural roads Installing wire rope barriers to prevent head-on and run-off-road crashes on the region's rural network would cost up to \$20 billion.
 This equates to about \$30,000 per Auckland ratepayer, with additional costs for road widening and straightening also being required.7 Further investment would be needed to address risks to motorists, people walking and cycling, and horse riders at rural intersections.

-5 Based on a total of 7,614 road deaths and serious injuries, reported on New Zealand Transport Agency New Zealand Transport Agency Waka Kotahi's CAS betweer 2016-2020, for the Auckland Region.
+5 Based on a total of 7,614 road deaths and serious injuries, reported on Waka Kotahi's CAS between 2016-2020, for the Auckland Region.
 The serious injuries have been factored up in accordance with the under-reporting figures reported in Safety of People Outside Vehicles Research (Phase 2).
 The Auckland population of 1,571,718 was used, as per 2018 Census data.
-Assumes road harm is evenly spread throughout population whereas in reality, some people may know several people in crashes and others, none, Assuming each person knows 100 individuals and there's no overlap, this equates to 1,571,718/100 =15,717 contact groups, of which 7,614 have suffered death or serious injuries in the last five years (2016-2020), 15,717/7,614 = 2.06 (about 1 in every 2 Aucklanders).
-6 Introducing Katoa, Ka Ora: Why we are making a speed management plan, 2022. https://at.govt.nz/media/1992536/introducing-katoa-ka-ora.pdf 7 Introducing Katoa, Ka Ora: Why we are making a speed management plan, 2022. https://at.govt.nz/media/1992536/introducing-katoa-ka-ora.pdf
+Assumes road harm is evenly spread throughout population, whereas in reality, some people may know several people in crashes and others, none.
+Assuming each person knows 100 individuals and there's no overlap, this equates to 1,571,718/100 =15,717 contact groups, of which 7,614 have suffered death or serious injuries in the last five years (2016-2020), 15,717/7,614 = 2.06 (about 1 in every 2 Aucklanders) 6 Introducing Katoa, Ka Ora; Why we are making a speed management plan, 2022 7 Introducing Katoa, Ka Ora: Why we are making a speed management plan, 2022.